home-assistant/home-assistant.io/source/_integrations/nest.markdown

 ## Event

-All cameras have event entities that support events like motion (people, camera, or motion depending on the camera model) or doorbell chime.
+All doorbells and cameras support event entities.
 See the [Event](https://www.home-assistant.io/integrations/event/) integration documentation for more about how to use event entities in automations.

-There are two types of nest event entities based on the above camera capabilities:
+There are two classes of event entities that are available based on the above camera features:

-* `Motion` for cameras that support any of the event types `camera_motion`, `camera_person`, or `camera_sound`
+* `motion` for cameras that support any of the event types `camera_motion`, `camera_person`, or `camera_sound`
-* `Doorbell` for cameras that support `doorbell_chime` events
+* `doorbell` for all cameras that are doorbells and support `doorbell_chime` events

 Nest event entities do not yet expose media for use in attachments.